- Quickstarts

 Test your release by running the following command and navigating to http://localhost:4000.

-SECRET_KEY_BASE=`mix phx.gen.secret` _build/prod/rel/phoenix_hello/bin/phoenix_hello start
+SECRET_KEY_BASE=`mix phx.gen.secret` _build/prod/rel/phoenix_hello/bin/server

 Deploy to Render